GuenterQuast/mimoCoRB/builddoc/index.rst

 of a muon that has been stopped in or near a detection layer.

-The raw data are analyzed, and accepted data with a double-pulse signature are selected and directly passed on to a second ringbuffer.
+The raw data are analyzed, and accepted data with a double-pulse signature are selected and directly passed on to a second ring buffer.
 A third buffer contains only the information on found signal pulses; a result file in *csv* format contains the data extracted from this buffer.